infectedByCode/films-api/README.md

 The port exposed is 3000, and this is passed into the application.
 Therefore, if you change the exposed port, you will be required to update the script.

+Note for docker, you will also need to pass database settings or create a container with a MySQL database.

 ## Running tests

 Jest is used as the test runner and can be run from the console using `npm t` or `npm test` which will run all of the tests found.
 If you wish to restrict the tests to one file, you can use `npm test -t <filename regex>`.